GarvAhuja408/VeriChain---Employment-Document-Verification-Provenance-System/README.md

 ## Note

-This system detects modifications compared to a **known original record**.
+This system detects modifications compared to a known original record.
 It does not independently verify whether the original document was truthful when it was issued.

 ## Author